 Instead of navigating the complex payroll setup process alone, Globalization Partners can help.
 We will hire employees on your behalf and add them to our existing payroll.
 We’ll also take on all matters of compliance, so you can stay focused on growing your business.

-Taxation Rules for Payroll in Spain
+Taxation Rules in Spain

 Companies in Spain are subject to various taxes at both the national and municipal levels, including corporate income tax, branch profit tax, and value-added tax (VAT).
 The corporate income tax rate is 25%, and the VAT rate is 21%.
 Businesses must also pay capital tax, transfer tax, real property tax, and other local government taxes.